kubeedge/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

 To be precise, our benchmarking framework allows users to test their code multiple times with controllable parameters.
 For example, when benchmarking GLFC on CIFAR-100, you can specify the *proportion of labeled data*, *the size of each incremental task*, *the number of communication rounds*, and *the number of clients*.
 So that user can focus to the algorithm testing and ignore the detail of the class-incremental setting.

-You can then define custom metrics functions such as `accuracy` to measure how accurate the algorithm is,`error_rates` to count the number of wrong labels, and `forget_rate` to measure how much the algorithm forgets.

 The benchmarking setting items  are  as shown follow:

 | benchmarking setting  | type         | value                             |